Look at your rectangle!!

 Your rectangle is your presence at the meeting.

-Make sure to speak into the mic.
-And turn off the TV and other distractions — they’ll come through surprisingly loud and clear.
+Turn off the TV and other distractions — they’ll come through surprisingly loud and clear!

 An accessory mic will give better sound than your laptop mic.